Back to Tennessee

 Amendment 1-0 to HB1971

-• Adds a new subsection (c) that states this section does not limit any cause of action or waiver of sovereign immunity for protecting rights under both the Tennessee Constitution and the United States Constitution.
+• 1971 HA0861 014939 - 1 - by deleting subsection (b) in the amendatory language of Section 3, redesignating the existing subsection (c) as subsection (b), and adding the following as a new subsection (c): (c) This section does not limit any other cause of action or waiver of sovereign immunity to vindicate rights under the Tennessee Constitution or the United States Constitution.

 Amendment 1-0 to SB1958